This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a rubber bulb syringe to suction your newborn's nose if he or she is stuffed up.
 Point the bulb syringe away from his or her face and squeeze the bulb to create a vacuum.
 Gently put the tip into one of your newborn's nostrils.
 Close the other nostril with your fingers.
 Release the bulb so that it sucks out the mucus.
 Repeat if necessary.
 Boil the syringe for 10 minutes after each use.
 Do not put your fingers or cotton swabs into your newborn's nose.

 - Massage your newborn's tear ducts as directed.
 A blocked tear duct is common in newborns.
 A sign of a blocked tear duct is a yellow sticky discharge in one or both of your newborn's eyes.
-Your newborn's healthcare provider may show you how to massage your newborn's tear ducts to unplug them.
-Do not massage your newborn's tear ducts unless his or her healthcare provider says it is okay.
+Your newborn's pediatrician may show you how to massage your newborn's tear ducts to unplug them.
+Do not massage your newborn's tear ducts unless his or her pediatrician says it is okay.

 Prevent your newborn from getting sick: